gbv/jskos-tools/README.md

 - `broader` - array of broader mapping types for this type
 - `related` - array of related mapping types
 - `RELEVANCE` - relevance label for GND terms (low, medium, high, very high)
-- `short` - a short name for the type, used for CSV import/export
+- `SHORT` - a short name for the type, used for CSV import/export

 The labels are taken from Wikidata (see script `bin/localize-mapping-types`).